Spectrum of non-degenerate functions with simplicial Newton polytopes

-(The proof of it is not quite trivial.
-Some argument as in \cite[4.2.2]{mhp} is required.)
-Note that $N$ is a morphism of mixed Hodge structures of type $(-1,-1)$ decreasing the indices of $F,W$ by 1 and 2 respectively, and is strictly compatible with $(F,W)$ so that the kernel and cokernel of $N^i$ commute with the passage to $\Gr^{\ssb}_F\Gr_{\ssb}^W$. \sk It is then easy to see that (3.2.4) implies (3.2.5).
-Note that, writing
+\nin where $N\eq\log T_u$ as in a remark after (1.1.7{1.1.7}).
+This implies that the vanishing cohomology $H^{n-1}(\Ff,\C)_{\ne 1}$, $H^{n-1}(\Ff,\C)_1$ have pure weight $n{-}1$ and $n$ respectively if $N\eq0$ (for instance, if $f$ is weighted homogeneous, where the Milnor fiber $\Ff$ is algebraic).
+The proof of (1.1.8{1.1.8}) is not quite trivial, since some argument as in the proof of \cite[4.2.2]{mhp} is required.
+(Indeed, the weight filtration $W$ is {\it not\1} defined as the shifted monodromy filtration in \cite{St1}, and the passage from the $E_1$-term to the $E_2$-term is highly non-trivial, see also \cite{GN}.)
+Note that $N$ is a morphism of mixed Hodge structures of type $(-1,-1)$ decreasing the indices of $F,W$ by 1 and 2 respectively, and is bistrictly compatible with a pair of two filtrations $(F,W)$ so that the kernel and cokernel of $N^i$ commute with the passage to the graded quotients $\Gr^{\ssb}_F\Gr_{\ssb}^W$. \htt{1.2}{}\msn {\bf 1.2.~Non-degenerate case.} We denote by $\Gp(f)$ the {\it Newton polytope\1} of $f\ins\C\{x\}$.
+This is by definition the convex hull of the union of $\nu\pl\R_{\ges 0}^n$ for $\nu\ins\Spx\1f$, where \htt{1.2.1}{}